People with Disability

 Lifeline operate a confidential 24 hour telephone counselling service with trained volunteers on 13 1114.

-A facilitated group for parents and carers of children aged 0-5 years with a disability or chronic medical condition.
+My Time Group is a facilitated group for parents and carers of children aged 0-5 years with a disability or chronic medical condition.
 My Time gives parents the chance to socialise, share information and ideas, and receive support.
 At the same time a play helper and volunteers facilitate stimulating activities for the children and their siblings.

 My Time Groups meet at Dee Why and Forestville.
-Further details are available from My Time .

 The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme to support people with permanent and significant disability.
 It will fund long-term high-quality care and support for people with significant disabilities, better link the community and people with disabilities, provide information to people, help break down stereotypes, and ensure quality assurance and best practice among service providers.